winkm89/teachPress/readme.txt

 It's **strongly** recommended to save your teachPress database tables before upgrading!

 == Changelog ==
+= 5.0.6 - (27.03.2015) =
+* New: Send a notification to participants if they were added to a course by admin or after an increase of the number of places
+* Bugfix: [tpcloud, tplist]: Fixed a problem with doubled entries, if the headline type 3 or 4 is used.
+* Bugfix: [tpcloud]: The parameter "type" was ignored
+* Bugfix: [tpcloud]: The filter reset was not displayed if only the author filter was set
+* Bugfix: Fix usage of constant WPLANG under WordPress 4.0 or higher

 = 5.0.5 - (25.03.2015) =
 * Bugfix: Hide the author line of a publication entry, if there is no author or editor given